 - apply for a maximum of $3M in CRC funding;

 - must have at least two Australian Industry Entities (including one SME) and one Australian Research Organisation; and

-- are open for multiple applications rounds annually.
+- are open for two applications rounds annually.

 Round 1 Outcomes